Exploring Colorado Springs: A Paradise for Travelers with Mobility Disabilities

 Resources and Assistance

 The Colorado Springs Visitor Center is a great starting point.
-Friendly staff are on-hand to answer questions and provide personal recommendations based on specific needs.
+Friendly staff are on hand to answer questions and provide personal recommendations based on specific needs.
 Many local hotels also offer shuttle services with accessible vehicles for their guests.

 Tips for a Smooth Stay

 As you finalize your travel plans, remember to book accommodations that cater to your needs.
-Look for hotels with accessibility features, such as roll-in showers and grab bars.
+Check for hotels with accessibility features, such as roll-in showers and grab bars.
 National hotel chains often have dedicated accessible room policies, so don't hesitate to inquire when making reservations.

 Enjoying Your Journey